 - Patrons should hold onto their tickets which will be valid for new show dates.

-- In most cases, if you are unable to attend a rescheduled date, refunds are available until two business days after the original event date.
-To initiate the refund process, patrons will need to contact Select-A-Seat through the Contact Form on their website or by emailing firstname.lastname@example.org.
+- In most cases, if you are unable to attend a rescheduled date, refunds are available for limited periods of time (check individual event pages for specific refund deadlines).
+To initiate the refund process, patrons will need to contact Select-A-Seat through the Contact Form on their website or by emailing email@example.com.
 Please allow up to 72 hours for a response.

 - For any show that is cancelled outright, refunds for credit card purchases will be automatic; those who purchased at the Box Office with cash will need to contact Select-A-Seat through the methods outlined above.